Wheatland (James Buchanan House): Post-presidency

 During his presidency, Buchanan returned to Wheatland sporadically and never for very long.
 He retired to Wheatland in 1861, after the election of Abraham Lincoln and the end of his term as President.
-Buchanan died in a room on the second floor in Wheatland on June 1, 1868.
+Buchanan died in the main bedroom on the second floor in Wheatland on June 1, 1868.
 Thousands of people attended Buchanan's funeral and the procession from Wheatland to the Woodward Hill Cemetery on June 4.
 The estate was inherited by Harriet Lane, who used it as a summer house.
 After both of Lane's sons died—one in 1881 and the other a year later—and a few weeks after her husband died, Lane sold Wheatland in 1884 to George Willson.

 Wheatland was inherited by Mary Willson Rettew, a cousin of George Willson, after he died of a heart attack in 1929.
 Rettew died in 1934 and, left a will stipulating "the establishment of 'The Willson Memorial Building'" to preserve the family's heirlooms.
 Her will also requested that the building be occupied by the Lancaster County Historical Society, which had been founded in 1880.
 Wheatland, along with 4.25 acre of land, were put up for sale by the executors of the will.
 The Junior League of Lancaster founded the "James Buchanan Foundation for the Preservation of Wheatland" in 1935 with the purpose of raising funds to buy Wheatland.
 Wheatland was sold to the Foundation for $40,000 (equal to $ today) on February 27, 1936.
 It was opened to the public on May 5, 1936 and was dedicated "as a new presidential shrine, taking its place with Mount Vernon, Monticello and The Hermitage," in October 1937.
 Wheatland was designated a National Historic Landmark on July 4, 1961 and listed on the National Register of Historic Places on October 15, 1966.
 Wheatland became a contributing property to the Northeast Lancaster Township Historic District on March 20, 1986.
 The James Buchanan Foundation and the neighboring Lancaster County Historical Society were merged in 2009 to form LancasterHistory.org.